KonradHoeffner/cubeqa/README.md

 Apart from providing evaluation results, we discuss future challenges in this field.

 ## Requirements
-You need to have **Java 8**, Git and Maven 3 installed.
+* CubeQA 1.0 requires **Java 8**, Git and Maven 3 installed.
+* CubeQA 2.0 will require Java 16.
-Clone the project via "`git clone https://github.com/AKSW/cubeqa.git`".
+* Clone the project via "`git clone https://github.com/AKSW/cubeqa.git`" to get the current state.
+* You may checkout release 1.0 for a stable version that runs on Java 8.

 ### IDE Setup
 If you use an IDE, you also need to download and execute lombok.jar (doubleclick it, or run java -jar lombok.jar).
 Follow instructions.